Background pattern

 • Eczema related to patient factors (endogenous eczema), such as atopic dermatitis or neurodermatitis.

-2. What you need to know before starting to use Adventan emulsion
+2. What you need to know before you use Adventan emulsion

 Do not use Adventan emulsion:

-• If you are allergic to the active ingredient methylprednisolone aceponate (MPA) or to any of the other components of this medication (listed in section 6).
+• If you are allergic to the active ingredient methylprednisolone aceponate (MPA) or any of the other ingredients of this medicine (listed in section 6).

-• If you have tuberculosis, syphilis, or viral infections, for example, chickenpox or herpes.
+• If you have tuberculosis, syphilis, or viral infections, such as chickenpox or herpes.

-• In areas of the skin affected by inflammation that is red/pink (rosacea), ulcers, inflammation of the sebaceous glands (acne) or skin diseases with thinning of the skin (atrophy of the skin).(skin diseases).
+• In areas of the skin affected by red/pink inflammation (rosacea), ulcers, inflammation of the sebaceous glands (acne), or skin diseases with skin thinning (atrophic skin diseases).

-• In areas of the skin showing a vaccine reaction, for example, redness or inflammation after the vaccine.
+• In areas of the skin showing a vaccination reaction, for example, redness or inflammation after vaccination.

-• In specific inflammation of the skin around the upper lip and chin (perioral dermatitis).
+• In specific skin inflammation around the upper lip and chin (perioral dermatitis).

-• In bacterial or fungal infections (unless they are treated properly with a specific medication).
+• In bacterial or fungal infections (unless they are adequately treated with a specific medicine).

 Warnings and precautions